rodionpotachin/iot-air-quality-healthlamp-project/README.md

 |Hum          |HIGH |MID       |-    |HIGH  |
 |Temp         |HIGH |LOW         |HIGH | -    |

-**I think the above case studies show that the device is working.
-All sensors signals make sense and show a reasonably good correlation.
-There are not many outliers in the dataset.
-All measurements are taken in a predictable and reliable way (or at least synchronized with real life).**
+I think the above case studies show that the device is working.
+All the sensor signals are synchronized with real world conditions and show a reasonable correlation.

 # License